Great Basin Sea

 The Utah Division of Forestry, Fire and State Lands owns and manages much of Great Salt Lake according to the Great Salt Lake Comprehensive Management Plan.
 The plan created the GSL Technical Team that provides “guidance and recommendations in the monitoring, management and research efforts of the Great Salt Lake ecosystem” and provides “a forum for the interchange of information on ideas, projects and programs that affect the activities and natural systems of the Great Salt Lake.”

 Utah Department of Environmental Quality is developing water quality standards for GSL.
-A standard for selenium is nearing completion, and work on assessing the health of freshwater wetlands near the GSL is ongoing.
+A standard for selenium is complete, and work on assessing the health of freshwater wetlands near the GSL is ongoing.

 Site Partners Information